MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ---
 author: Mamaylya
-description: Everything you need to know about using a guide created with Dynamics 365 Guides in preview, including calibration, gaze and gestures, and installing and using the HoloLens app. ms.author: mamaylya ms.date: 07/09/2019 ms.service: crm-online ms.topic: article
+description: Everything you need to know about using a guide created with Dynamics 365 Guides (Preview), including calibration, gaze and gestures, and installing and using the HoloLens app. ms.author: mamaylya ms.date: 07/09/2019 ms.service: crm-online ms.topic: article
-title: Operator's manual for Dynamics 365 Guides in preview ms.reviewer: v-brycho
+title: Operator's manual for Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
 ---

-# Operator's manual for Dynamics 365 Guides in preview
+# Operator's manual for Dynamics 365 Guides (Preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Welcome to Microsoft Dynamics 365 Guides in preview!
-This operator's manual is designed to help operators understand how to use a holographic guide created with Dynamics 365 Guides.
-It describes everything that you, as the operator, need to know about the Dynamics 365 Guides user interface and how to accomplish tasks in a real-world environment, such as a busy factory floor.
+Welcome to Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]!
+This operator's manual is designed to help operators understand how to use a holographic guide created with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
+It describes everything that you, as the operator, need to know about the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] user interface and how to accomplish tasks in a real-world environment, such as a busy factory floor.
 If you’re like other first-line workers in this type of environment, you probably have your hands full of tools and parts as you do your work.
-With Dynamics 365 Guides, you can stay heads-up and keep your tools in your hands as you follow step-by-step holographic instructions to accomplish your tasks.
+With [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you can stay heads-up and keep your tools in your hands as you follow step-by-step holographic instructions to accomplish your tasks.

 ## First things first–calibrate your HoloLens
-Dynamics 365 Guides uses holograms to show you exactly what you need to do to accomplish a real-world task.
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] uses holograms to show you exactly what you need to do to accomplish a real-world task.
 For example, your guide might show you how to assemble a door for a commercial aircraft.
 Since instructions are provided through holograms on Microsoft HoloLens, it’s extremely important to make sure that the holograms are aligned properly.
 Otherwise you might drill a hole in the wrong place or even assemble the wrong part!
 To make sure holograms are properly aligned, you need to calibrate your HoloLens device.
 You can do this by using the Calibration app that comes with your HoloLens.

 ![HoloLens Calibration app](media/calibration.PNG "HoloLens Calibration app")